connectgb/CGB-Core/README.md

    - Checks if the number of players needed for the game to start is met.

 #### End game:
-Both players will get experience points for playing each game till the end.
-The winner will get a extra gold whilst the looser will get a small fraction of that bonus!
+Both players will get experience points for playing each game until the end.
+The winner will get an extra gold whilst the loser will get a small fraction of that bonus!
 All players that took part in the game, results will be updated in the database (exp, coins, W/L ratio etc)

 ## Prime Commands
 Really Good Quality Commands!
 Too good to be free sorry guys.
 These commands require [connection](Donators-+-Connection-Levels) levels greater than 2 to run! commands that have been marked prime: